Gusto

 This is not a pay-to-rank list.
 The shortlist is designed to help buyers reduce the field to the tools that deserve deeper validation, then move into product pages, comparisons, and demos with clearer criteria.

-HR Software for Nonprofits software is worth serious evaluation when manual processes, disconnected tools, or spreadsheet-based workflows are no longer reliable enough for the hiring, payroll, performance, engagement, or people operations work the team needs to support.
+HR Software for Nonprofits is worth serious evaluation when manual processes, disconnected tools, or spreadsheet-based workflows are no longer reliable enough for the hiring, payroll, performance, engagement, or people operations work the team needs to support.
 The category becomes more valuable when scale, compliance pressure, or workflow complexity make ad hoc processes harder to defend.

 It is less useful when the process is still simple, ownership is unclear, or the buying motion is being driven by feature anxiety rather than a defined operational gap.
 In those cases, teams often overbuy and inherit more administrative overhead than the organization actually justifies.